TKGgunter/DocumentTemplates/mbr.md

 This section should contains the business developments that can be justified as wins.
 Improvements to process, product as well as customer onboards all fall within the topic.
 Don't be afraid to call out caveats here.
 Sun shine and rainbows make it difficult to make decisions.
+The section is organized as a set of short lists summarizing the above.

 ## Misses, risks and dogs not barking
 Bullets here should provide visibility and leverage from upper management are needed here.